wrcsubers/Arduino_BabyMonitor/README.md

   * LM358N Op-Amp
   * Various Capacitors, Resistors and Jumper Wires

-* The two onboard LEDs on the transmitter show the following:
+* The two on-board LEDs on the transmitter show the following:
   * NodeMCU LED (closest one to USB port) - Shows system status, solid when server is up and running.
   * ESP8266 LED (on WiFi chip) - On when sound level low threshold exceeded.
-* I used the microphone from a KY-037 module, however, I don't reccommend these modules as a whole.
+* I used the microphone from a KY-037 module, however, I don't recommend these modules as a whole.
 They have very poor sensitivity and are extremely difficult to fine tune to different sound levels.
 * I'm not super familiar with using Op-Amps and Microphones, so I followed this guide: https://lowvoltage.wordpress.com/2011/05/21/lm358-mic-amp/

 #### Software